Apply For Board Certification

-On behalf of the Board of Regents, we are please to announce the continuation of the College’s Board Certification program.
-In an effort to assist the public in recognizing lawyers who focus their practice on defending those accused of DUI and who have demonstrated their competence to do so, the Board of Regents certified its first lawyers in 1999.
-In 2003 the American Bar Association recognized DUI Defense Law as a legal specialty area of practice, and the following year the ABA accredited the College to certify lawyers in the DUI Defense Law specialty area.
-The NCDD is presently the only organization accredited by the ABA in this specialty field.
-ABA accreditation is currently recognized in over 20 states, although some states have additional requirements for approval.
-Please be aware that your certification by the NCDD, Inc. does not mean that your certification will be automatically recognized in your state.
-Some states require that the specialty area of “DUI Defense Law” be formally adopted in that state before an individual lawyer may be certified as a specialist.
-If you would like more information regarding certification in this specialty area for your particular state, please review your state’s laws on this topic, then contact one of the Co-Chairmen of this Committee or the Executive Director of the NCDD, Inc. We are now accepting applications for our next “graduating class.”
-For additional details, please refer to the Rules Governing Board Certification.
+In an effort to assist the public in recognizing lawyers who focus their practice on defending those accused of DUI and who have demonstrated their competence to do so, the NCDD Board of Regents certified its first lawyers in 1999.
+In 2003, the American Bar Association recognized DUI Defense Law as a legal specialty area of practice, and the following year the ABA accredited the College to certify lawyers in the DUI Defense Law specialty area.
+The NCDD is the only organization accredited by the ABA to provide certification in the specialty field of DUI Defense.

 The National College for DUI Defense, Inc. does not directly or indirectly discriminate against any applicant for reasons that include, but are not limited to race, color, actual or perceived gender, gender identity and expression, age, religion, disability, national or ethnic origin, ancestry, marital status, sexual orientation, parental status, military discharge status, or income status.